Navigating DEI in a Post-Affirmative Action Landscape

 To learn more about creating an inclusive work environment, explore Cornell’s HR in Hospitality, Hospitality Labor and Employment Law or Business Law programs — all authored by David Sherwyn — or one of our Diversity & Inclusion certificate programs.

-This post has been edited for length and clarity.
+This Q&A has been edited for length and clarity.
 Experience the full Keynote for “DEI, Affirmative Action and a Politically Polarized Workforce” on the eCornell website.